 Source: National Institutes of Health

-For many consumers, trust in herbal supplements is significantly higher than for pharmaceutical drugs.
-This may be due to the perceived naturalness of herbs, and thus less risk of unnatural side-effects when compared to created medications.
+Many consumers place significantly higher trust in herbal supplements than pharmaceutical drugs.
+This may stem from the perceived naturalness of herbs and thus lower risk of artificial side-effects compared to synthetic medications.

-Plus, herbal supplements often come with a health benefit associated with their use, such as stress relief or improvement in mood, while certain medications can merely manage symptoms without providing additional advantages.
+Additionally, herbal supplements often provide health benefits like stress relief or mood improvement, while certain medications merely manage symptoms without offering additional advantages.

 Supplement use has increased by 25% since 1975.